Autopolis Super GT: Honda sweeps front row in qualifying

 That was enough to secure the outfit’s first pole position since last year’s Okayama season opener, and the first for Honda in 2019.

-ARTA made it a one-two finish for Honda, although Tomoki Nojiri and Takuya Izawa ended up over seventh tenths off the pace with a time of 1m33.967s.
+ARTA made it a one-two finish for Honda, although Tomoki Nojiri and Takuya Izawa ended up over seven tenths off the pace with a time of 1m33.967s.

 Nissan GT Academy winner Jann Mardenborough and Mitsunori Takaboshi qualified third in the Kondo Racing Nissan, which was upgraded to the Yokohama-based manufacturer’s Spec 2 engine this weekend.

-The #36 TOM’S Lexus duo of Yuhi Sekiguchi and Kazuki Nakajima were fourth-fastest in qualifying, ahead of the Sard Lexus of Heikki Kovalainen and Yuichi Nakayama.
+The #36 TOM’S Lexus duo of Yuhi Sekiguchi and Kazuki Nakajima were fourth-fastest, ahead of the SARD Lexus of Heikki Kovalainen and Yuichi Nakayama.

 The B-Max Nissan pairing of Kohei Hirate and Frederic Makowiecki were next up in sixth, while Nick Cassidy and Ryo Hirakawa, who sit second in the drivers’ standings, qualified seventh in the #37 TOM’S Lexus.